Malnutrition: Overnutrition

 Overnutrition caused by overeating is also a form of malnutrition.
 In the United States, more than half of all adults are now overweight—a condition that, like hunger, increases susceptibility to disease and disability, reduces worker productivity, and lowers life expectancy.
 Overeating is much more common in the United States, since most people have adequate access to food.
 Many parts of the world have access to a surplus of non-nutritious food.
 Increased sedentary lifestyles also contribute to overnutrition.
 Yale University psychologist Kelly Brownell calls this a "toxic food environment", where fat- and sugar-laden foods have taken precedence over healthy nutritious foods.

 In these developed countries, overnutrition can be prevented by choosing the right kind of food.
 More fast food is consumed per capita in the United States than in any other country.
 This mass consumption of fast food results from its affordability and accessibility.
 Fast food, which is low in cost and nutrition, is high in calories.
 Due to increasing urbanization and automation, people are living more sedentary lifestyles.
 These factors combine to make weight gain difficult to avoid.

 Overnutrition also occurs in developing countries.
 It has appeared in parts of developing countries where income is on the rise.
 It is also a problem in countries where hunger and poverty persist.
 Economic development, rapid urbanisation and shifting dietary patterns have increased the burden of overnutrition in the cities of low and middle-income countries.
 In China, consumption of high-fat foods has increased, while consumption of rice and other goods has decreased.

 Overeating leads to many diseases, such as heart disease and diabetes, that may be fatal.

 Agricultural productivity

 Most of the people unable to afford a healthy diet in 2021 lived in southern Asia, and in eastern and western Africa.

-Local food shortages can be caused by a lack of arable land, adverse weather, and/or poorer farming skills (like inadequate crop rotation).
+Local food shortages can be caused by a lack of arable land, adverse weather or poorer farming skills (like inadequate crop rotation), compared to the population.
 They can also occur in areas which lack the technology or resources needed for the higher yields found in modern agriculture.
 These resources include fertilizers, pesticides, irrigation, machinery, and storage facilities.
 As a result of widespread poverty, farmers and governments cannot provide enough of these resources to improve local yields.